This post may contain affiliate links. Please read our disclosure policy.

 I ended up using an even split of Granny Smith and Jazz apple in this pie recipe, and the flavor profile was on point!
 Each bite was both perfectly sweet and tart, and since I didn’t pre-cook the apples, they retained a ton of crunch and texture.

-With apple season coming up, make sure you stock up on your faves because you’re going to be getting requests for this pie well into the new year!
+With apple season coming up, make sure you stock up on your faves!
 Apples will keep well for 1-2 months when properly stored in the crisper drawer of your fridge, so don’t be afraid to buy more than you need!

-- Place a layer of homemade pie dough in a 9-inch pie pan.
+- Place a layer of pie crust dough in a 9-inch pie pan.
 Flute the edges, and prick the bottom of the dough with a fork.
 Whisk the egg white and water together in a small bowl, then brush it all over the bottom pie crust.
+You do not need to pre-bake the crust.

 - Melt butter in a saucepan.
 Stir in flour and cornstarch, then add water, sugars, spices, and salt and bring to a boil, stirring often.
 Simmer until a caramel-like sauce has formed.